Server-side save and publish workflow

 - Save as a new version

-Choose whether to save changes to the current version as a revision or create a new version or a new team version.
+Choose whether to save changes to the current version as a revision.
+Alternatively, you can start a new version or a new team version.
 This checkbox is not selected by default.
 If you want to save your changes as a new version to begin a long-term project, select Save as a new version. - Include latest published changes

 - Version Name